 CIHRA was formed from the merger of two ABOR-approved centers housed in CONHI, The Center for Healthy Outcomes in Aging1 and The Hartford Center for Gerontological Nursing Excellence,2 and will leverage their existing activities and many accomplishments for its foundation.

 CIHRA solicits research proposals from interdisciplinary teams composed of at least 2 scholars from different disciplines.
-In their proposals, fellows identify a key issue in aging; describe a study, with timelines that range from 6 months to 24 months, they will undertake to address the issue from an interdisciplinary perspective; and submit a copy of the national funding announcement they will target at the end of their CIHRA award.
+In proposals, Scholars identify a key issue in aging; describe a study, with timelines that range from 6 months to 24 months, they will undertake to address the issue from an interdisciplinary perspective; and submit a copy of the national funding announcement they to target at the end of their CIHRA award.
 Applications will be accepted on a range of topics focused on midlife and older adult populations.
 Topics may include but are not limited to health promotion, disease prevention, family caregiving, care coordination, age-friendly environments, healthy retirement, and palliative and end-of-life care.
 CIHRA award recipients are expected to participate in regular CIHRA meetings and related activities, including proposal feedback and updates.
 As part of ASU’s commitment to aging, funds for fellows include teaching relief to ensure commitment to the projects and engagement and support of CIHRA activities.